 Agence France Presse (December 16, 2008), "Global financial forum set to include emerging economies."

-20 Reuters News (December 12, 2008), "WTO drops plans for year-end Doha meeting."
-21 Europolitics (December 4, 2008), "Doha - Again."
+23 Reuters News (December 12, 2008), "WTO drops plans for year-end Doha meeting."

+Doha Development Round trade negotiators will step up work for a new global pact following a call from the G20 summit in November.
+World Trade Organization directorgeneral Pascal Lamy set a December 10 date for a mini-ministerial meeting in Geneva to seek a breakthrough.
+Leaders of the G20 agreed to approve the outlines of a new accord in the Doha round by the end of the year as part of efforts to deal with the financial crisis.
 At stake is a deal that could send a signal of confidence to businesses battered by the global credit crunch, by improving market access on goods and in services.
 A recent study by the International Food Policy Research Institute said failure to complete the round could put more than \$1 trillion in world trade at risk.
 But significant challenges remain.
 Indian trade minister Kamal Nath said his country would not compromise on sensitive issues like farm safeguards.
 Faizel Ismail, who heads the South African WTO delegation, said developed countries would have to budge from what they were willing to offer and what they were demanding from emerging countries to secure a deal.
 "We are willing to work for it provided the developed countries translate the political signals in Washington into some concrete flexibilities," Ismail said.
 But other developing countries were more confident that the outlines of a deal could be reached.
 Mexican WTO ambassador Fernando de Mateo y Venturini said there was an opportunity to clinch a deal and that he was optimistic that the modalities would be finalized by year end.
 The coming talks will focus on the core areas of farm and industrial goods.
 The outlines of a deal on services were completed in July although a deadline for final offers had not been agreed.
-Before the December 10 meeting, WTO mediators would need to update the negotiating texts they issued in July, as the basis for a deal.
-22 (December 1, 2008, Business Day)
+Before the December 10 meeting, WTO mediators would need to update the negotiating texts they issued in July, as the basis for a deal.25 (December 1, 2008, Business Day)